charlesbrandt/public/code/vue/basics.md

 A computed method will respond to changes made to data properties of the component.
 Similar to watch.
 Like a method that is called automatically.

+Note: In Vue3 (maybe Vue2 also?), the computed function must be referenced somewhere in the template, otherwise it will not ever trigger!

 ### Binding values